Real-time anomaly detection on observability data using neural networks

-With unique behavioural patterns for each of the service errors, levaraging neural networks to understand the behaviour changes for each of the micro-service and raise alert was indeed a challenging task.
-The task uncovered a few unexpected challenges, and the solution was less straightforward than we initially estimated.
-But ultimately the anomaly detector using neural network produced results that beat our expectations, once again validating the interest in neurocomputing that is overtaking the industry.
+With unique behavioral patterns for each of the service errors, leveraging neural networks to understand the behavior changes for each of the microservice and raise alerts was indeed a challenging task.
+The task uncovered a few unexpected challenges, and the solution was less straightforward than initially estimated.
+But ultimately the anomaly detector using a neural network produced results that beat the company’s expectations, once again validating the interest in neurocomputing that’s overtaking the industry.

-To achieve this, we predict the service failures in the microservices using recurrent neural networks on trends data and perform anomaly detection on predicted values.
-We will show how we train a recurrent neural network and auto-tune hyperparameters using Bayesian optimization methods.
-We will also deep dive into the architecture for the automated training pipeline using AWS sagemaker and lambda and how the anomaly detection works in streaming manner using kafka(kstreams) as the backbone and model deployed on sagemaker in a cost effective manner.
-At the time of writing , we plan to have human intervention into consideration to refine the alerts in order to reduce false positives and form a 5 step methodology for anomaly detection.
+To achieve this, Keshav and Ashish predict the service failures in the microservices using recurrent neural networks on trends data and perform anomaly detection on predicted values.
+They demonstrate how to train a recurrent neural network and autotune hyperparameters using Bayesian optimization methods.
+And they detail the architecture for the automated training pipeline using AWS SageMaker and Lambda, as well as how the anomaly detection works in a streaming manner using Kafka (KStreams) as the backbone and model deployed on SageMaker in a cost-effective manner.
+Currently, Expedia plans to take human intervention into consideration to refine the alerts in order to reduce false positives and form a five-step methodology for anomaly detection.

 What you'll learn